-- An Archaeological Assessment of Tentative Parcel Map 26836, 8.99 Acres of Land Near Perris, Riverside County, California, USGS Perris, California Quadrangle, 7.5' Series.
-Unpublished report on file at the Eastern Information Center at the University of California at Riverside, Riverside, California. - 1992 An Archaeological Assessment of Tentative Tract Map 27098, 4.95 Acres of Land Near Perris, Riverside County, California.
-Unpublished report on file at the Eastern Information Center at the University of California at Riverside, Riverside, California. - A Phase I Cultural Resources Assessment of Tentative Parcel Map 36512, APN 314-170-005, 013 through 016; 314-140-056; 314-180-001, 007, 009, 010, 011, 013, 014.
-Cultural Resources Consultants.
+- An Archaeological Assessment of Tentative Parcel Map 26836, 8.99 Acres of Land near Perris, Riverside County, California, USGS Perris, California Quadrangle, 7.5' Series.
+Unpublished report on file at the Eastern Information Center at the University of California at Riverside, Riverside, California. - 1992a An Archaeological Assessment of Tentative Tract Map 27098, 4.94 Acres of Land Near Perris, Riverside County, California.
+Unpublished report on file at the Eastern Information Center at the University of California at Riverside, Riverside, California. - 1992b An Archaeological Assessment of Tentative Tract Map 27098, 4.95 Acres of Land Near Perris, Riverside County, California.
+Unpublished report on file at the Eastern Information Center at the University of California at Riverside, Riverside, California. - 1992c A Phase I Archaeological Assessment of Tentative Parcel Map 27581, 34.96 Acres of Land near Perris, Riverside County, California.
+Unpublished report on file at the Eastern Information Center at the University of California at Riverside, Riverside, California. - A Phase I Cultural Resource Assessment of Tentative Tract Map 27997, 19.75 Acres of Land near Perris, Riverside County, California.
 Unpublished report on file at the Eastern Information Center at the University of California at Riverside, Riverside, California.